 Steve’s role as founder and CEO allowed him to firmly establish a “design first” approach at Apple by making design a central component of not only their corporate strategy, but their product and service strategies.
 He executed this approach broadly at Apple and with great precision, along with close collaboration with his then VP of Design (now Chief Design Officer), Jony Ive.
 Together they obsessively focused on product design, user interface design, and experience design to ensure Apple products were differentiated and innovative in every way possible.

-That quote is amazing because it’s the very definition of putting design first.
+These quotes are extraordinary because they embody the very definition of putting design first.

 Establish a Design Culture